 So, how can automotive companies design cobots that create safer, more productive and rewarding driving experiences?
-In this free webinar recording, Wolfgang Klein, Design Director at Star, shares five key design principles he has learned from the world of cobots that can help you create better automotive experiences.
+In this webinar recording, Wolfgang Klein, Design Director at Star, shares five key design principles he has learned from the world of cobots that can help you create better automotive experiences.

 You will learn how to: